Million Veteran Program | Mobile Tour | VA Erie health care | Veterans Affairs

 Leading the charge for better care, better health

-VA's Million Veteran Program (MVP) will visit the Erie VA Medical Center on July 11, 2022 from 9:00 a.m. until 1:30 p.m.
+VA's Million Veteran Program (MVP) will visit the Crawford VA Clinic on July 15, 2022 from 8:30 a.m. until 1:30 p.m.
 MVP is one of the largest research programs in the world studying genes and health.

 Participating is easy!
 Enroll at the Mobile Vet Center stationed at the main entrance parking lot.